chamley/indieclass/README.md

 *We've set up some mock data that will populate the database on running `node index.js`*

 ## Optional extras
 *This project runs on react native with expo and uses docker to set up the environment.
-To see your database  [TablePlus](https://tableplus.com/)*
+To see your database in table format, you can connect using [TablePlus](https://tableplus.com/)*

 # Screenshots